yorickps/puppet-module-supervisor/README.rst

 Puppet module for configuring the 'supervisor' daemon control utility.
 Currently tested on CentOS 6.

 This fork installs using pip rather than system packages, since CentOS supervisor packages are hopelessly out-of-date.
+I've also added some support for supervisor extensions (specifically superlance/httpok, but can easily be extended).

 Install into `<module_path>/supervisor`